awawa-dev/HyperSerialESP32/README.md

 # HyperSerialESP32

-Exposes USB high speed serial port at 2Mb baud for driving led strip using NeoPixelBus library.
-It's intended to replace slow Arduino solutions (level shifter 3.3V to 5v may be required). **Data integrity check (Fletcher's checksum) included in new 'Awa' protocol for HyperHDR.
-So no more random flashing caused by serial transmission errors.** That option must be checked in HyperHDR to make system works as on the screen below.
+Exposes a high-speed USB serial port at 2Mb baud for driving LED strips using the NeoPixelBus library.
+It’s intended to replace slow Arduino-based solutions (a 3.3V to 5V level shifter may be required). **A data-integrity check (Fletcher's checksum) is included in the new 'Awa' protocol for HyperHDR, eliminating random flashing caused by serial transmission errors.** This option must be enabled in HyperHDR for the system to work correctly, as shown in the configuration screenshot below.

-**Make sure that your serial chip on the ESP32 can handle 2Mb speed: for example CP2102 can't as its max speed is 1Mb and you can compile a version for that speed but I think that's not the point, cheap CH340G can do it without any problems.
-CH9102x also should work for you, even at 4Mb speed.**
+**Make sure that the serial chip on your ESP32 can handle 2Mb baud: for example, the CP2102 cannot, as its maximum speed is 1Mb.
+You can compile a version for that lower speed, but that defeats the purpose.
+The inexpensive CH340G handles 2Mb without issues, and the CH9102x should also work — even at 4Mb.**

-There is also my fork named HyperSerialWLED available with the support for the AWA serial protocol at @2Mb speed for both ESP8266 and ESP32: https://github.com/awawa-dev/HyperSerialWLED Can't guarantee it will work as stable as HyperSerialESP32 because WLED has a lot of other things to do in the backgrounds (ex. handling Wifi) and timing control for the serial port could be at danger for larger number of LEDs.
-But you don't need to abandon all the benefits offered by the WLED which can be a big advantage for some users.
+There is also my fork, HyperSerialWLED, which includes support for the AWA serial protocol at 2Mb for both ESP8266 and ESP32: https://github.com/awawa-dev/HyperSerialWLED I can’t guarantee it will be as stable as HyperSerialESP32 because WLED performs many additional background tasks (e.g., handling Wi-Fi), and serial-port timing may become problematic with a larger number of LEDs.
+However, it allows you to keep all the benefits offered by WLED, which may be a significant advantage for some users.

-RGB to RGBW conversion is calibrated for the neutral white channel BTF SK6812 but it can be easily changed (for cool and warm temperature) in the code.
-Search for "color calibration".
-In HyperHDR use "1.5" gamma for red, blue and green for best effect in the "Image Processing" tab.

 | LED strip / Device             | HyperSerialESP32 |
 |--------------------------------|:----------------:|
 | SK6812 cold white              |       yes        |